We see easily that there are many others NP-complete, reducing to

 We have shown Theorem 2.22.

-We show that P/poly contains non-computable languages, and we discuss the notion of uniformity and of a Turing machine with advice.
+the notion of uniformity and of a Turing machine with advice.

 Please read section 2.7 of the book.